mfwolffe/mfwolffe.github.io/_pages/music.md

 <div class="square">
   <p>
     Why all this info?
 Well it is rare for a tubist to own their own cimbasso.
 Major symphony/opera orchestras will sometimes have a cimbasso for their tubists to play when called for.
 Depending on the music director, performing Verdi may necessitate a cimbasso on stage, or not.
 After NMF concluded, and knowing the UNCSO was slated to perform the Verdi Requiem the following spring, I made the drive up to Dillon Music in New Jersey.
 Dillon had started manufacuring their own cimbassos, and they were charging about 1/3 the price of the major instrument makers.
 It's essentially a "copy" of a Rudy Meinl Cimbasso.
-Chris Olka, principal tubist of the Cincinnati Symphony gave it <a href="https://www.youtube.com/watch?v=mEa4VqsXBug">his endorsement</a>.
+Chris Olka, principal tubist of the Cincinnati Symphony gave it <a class="cust" href="https://www.youtube.com/watch?v=mEa4VqsXBug">his endorsement</a>.
 Given I had bought 3 professional model tubas at Dillon in the years prior, I was able to buy the horn for 1/4 the price of the Rudy Meinl equivalent.
     <br>
     This instrument quickly became, and still is, my favorite instrument to play.
   </p>